SondaSengupta/Talks/MachineLearningForGamers.markdown

 - Set some of your data as training data and some data as test data.
 For example, take 80 percent to train and 20 percent to test with.
 You can also round-robin it with different buckets of test/train data so you can use all your data to do both.
 From that, you get a model.
 - Then you run it, and it fails.

-## Finding a Good Model and Data Munging Errors
+## Finding a Good Model and Errors
-- target leakage: when you something you thought was a feature, but it is actually the target.
+- **Target leakage:** when you something you thought was a feature, but it is actually the target.
 For example, say you are targetting power, and you are using voltage and amperage as a feature.
 Voltage and amperage is power, so your data will be overfitted.
 - Maybe you picked the wrong features or is missing some features you didn't account for.
 - Maybe it's not enough data
 - You are trying to find the trend of the data and understand its pattern as opposed to directly fitting because the model always knows what its looking at and can't deviate correctly when it finds a new thing.